 This function is not decorated with @challenge\response\allowed as the OCRA token is always a challenge response token!

-- passw The PIN of the token. - options dictionary of additional request parameters update(param)
+- passw The PIN of the token. - options dictionary of additional request parameters verify response(passw=None, challenge=None)

 Parameters param (dict) - parameters from the token init